modenaxe/MuscleForceDirection/README.md

 A typical example is a muscle including _via points_ or _wrapping surface_, for example the gastronemius, that can alter the muscle lines of action substantially between the first segment of the muscle and the last segment attached to a certain bone.
 [!image](PATH_TO_IMAGE)

+# Plugin options

+Using the plugin setup you can decide:
+1. the body/bodies of interest on which to run the MFD analysis
+2. the reference system in which you want to express the line of actions
+3. choose if you want to extract the "anatomical" lines of action or the effective lines of action.

 # Installation
 * For compiling the C++ plugin, follow the instructions available on the [OpenSim Developers' Guide](https://simtk-confluence.stanford.edu/display/OpenSim/Developer%27s+Guide), where you can also find some examples.
 * For installing the MFD plugin for use in the OpenSim GUI follow the same procedure to install other plugins: